provrb/Anonymous-Messaging-Service/README.md

 Currently only for Linux operating systems.
 Created on Linux Mint in C/C++ with Visual Studio Code and compiled with GCC._

-# REWORKING P2P PROCCESSES
-Reworking the application so that it is more efficient.

-The server will handle everything.
-A fully authentic coded server and requests like HTTP.
-1. Migrating many client-sided processes to be handled server-sided
-2. Better for an end-to-end encrypted.

 # HOW CHATS ARE ENCRYPTED
+Currently all chats are encrypted on the server by being xor'd.
+Decrypted once a peer client receives the message.
+Simple encryption method.
-The messages that pass to the server before reaching other clients in the chatroom are encrypted by AES-256 GCM.

-An unbreakable bt brute-force encryption method used by the NSA and the US military.
+~~The messages that pass to the server before reaching other clients in the chatroom are encrypted by AES-256 GCM.~~ ~~An unbreakable brute-force encryption method used by the NSA and the US military.~~

 ## v1.0.1
 - Major code cleanup